urish/ngx-moment/CONTRIBUTING.md

 # Contributing Guide

-Contributing to `angular2-moment` is fairly easy.
+Contributing to `ngx-moment` is fairly easy.
 This document shows you how to get the project, run all provided tests and generate a production ready build.

-It also covers provided npm scripts, that help you developing on `angular2-moment`.
+It also covers provided npm scripts, that help you developing on `ngx-moment`.

 ## Dependencies